-This particular nutrient is available in a cup of grapes to the measure of 0.54 mg and helps synthesize red blood cells and adenosine triphosphate (ATP), a nucleotide coenzyme.
-This is the main molecule that cells use as their source of energy.
+This particular nutrient is available in a cup of grapes in the amount of 0.54 mg and helps synthesize red blood cells and adenosine triphosphate (ATP), a nucleotide coenzyme.
+Again, this is the main molecule that cells use as their source of energy.

-People who lack the required amount of iron in their diet are likely to develop anemia and may also be at risk to have ADHD or attention deficit hyperactivity disorder.
+People who lack the required amount of iron in their diet are likely to develop anemia and may also be at risk of having ADHD or attention deficit hyperactivity disorder.

 Conclusion on Nutrients in Grapes

 In conclusion, grapes are an easily available and affordable fruit that offers decent amounts of essential vitamins and minerals that helps us maintain our health and lead an active lifestyle.
 Consuming a cup of fresh grapes in the morning can be the perfect start to the day.